etcd-io/etcd/Documentation/dev-guide/api_grpc_gateway.md

-## Why grpc-gateway
+## Why gRPC gateway

 etcd v3 uses [gRPC][grpc] for its messaging protocol.
 The etcd project includes a gRPC-based [Go client][go-client] and a command line utility, [etcdctl][etcdctl], for communicating with an etcd cluster through gRPC.
-For languages with no gRPC support, etcd provides a JSON [grpc-gateway][grpc-gateway].
+For languages with no gRPC support, etcd provides a JSON [gRPC gateway][grpc-gateway].
 This gateway serves a RESTful proxy that translates HTTP/JSON requests into gRPC messages.

-## Using grpc-gateway
+## Using gRPC gateway

 The gateway accepts a [JSON mapping][json-mapping] for etcd's [protocol buffer][api-ref] message definitions.
 Note that `key` and `value` fields are defined as byte arrays and therefore must be base64 encoded in JSON.
 The following examples use `curl`, but any HTTP/JSON client should work all the same.